alexholcombe/movingCue/README.md

 -l.278      for direction in [1.0]: # [-1.0,1.0]:
 Still don't know what's reversing the motion direction.

+        thickWedgeColor = [.7,.7,.7]
+        thinWedgeColor=  [-.7,-.7,-.7]

 How should practice trials work?

 ## Expected results

 At the minimal delay of .06 you can't hardly even see where the cue is after the decoys disappear, so there will be a delayed liftoff.
 But then what will this experiment mean, because then it's for certain that there will be a gradual increase.
 In part I wanted to do this experiment to show that the gradual increase was not due to masking by local transient of the appearance of the cue.
 But I guess it still means that if the motion condition shows a steeper slope, that's still kind of impressive that offset of motion can do that.

+## Trying both a premask and a postmark

+I seem to be near chance with these parameters:
+        thickWedgeColor = [.85,.85,.85]
+        thinWedgeColor=  [-.75,-.75,-.75]
+cueLeadTime = .04

+I think the motion condition may be easier because you can get your attention to more easily include the region inside the cue.